 Tossed in a creamy tahini garlic dressing and mixed with dried cherries and toasted pine nuts, Brussels sprouts have never tasted so good.

 Confession: I will eat just about anything smothered in tahini.
 If you’re not familiar, tahini is a paste made from sesame seeds.
-You can find it in most grocery stores, ethnic markets and online.
+You can find it in most grocery stores, ethnic markets, and online.
 Growing up, my mom would use it to coat roasted fish but it also tastes delicious with chicken shawarma in a pita or as a dipping sauce with roasted vegetables.

 Speaking of vegetables, Brussels sprouts are in season and are at their peak flavor right now.
 While I normally love my Brussels roasted with lots of bacon, I decided to give them a quick blitz in the food processor and turn them into a raw slaw with a creamy tahini, garlic and lemon vinaigrette.

 Since today is a special occasion, I decided to serve this Brussels slaw with an addictive little crostini made with olive oil, salt and a good pinch of earthy za’atar.
-Wondering what we are celebrating?
-Jessica of How Sweet Eats is expecting her first baby and the blogging world is coming together to celebrate in a BIG way.

 If the thought of raw Brussels makes you want to run for the hills, I urge you to reconsider.
 The acid in the lemon juice breaks down the raw-ness and the creamy, luscious tahini and addictive garlic totally sends it to the next level.
 Of course eating it on a crispy za’atar crostini doesn’t hurt either.